Welcome to the RealADSim Workshop organized at

 -

-Track 2: Autonomous Driving in a Photorealistic Simulator
+Track 2: Closed-Loop Driving in Photorealistic Simulation

 In this track, we investigate the question: how well can we drive?
 Despite challenges in extrapolated viewpoint rendering, existing methods enable photorealistic simulators with reasonable performance when trained on dense views.
 These NVS-based simulators allow autonomous driving models to be tested in a fully closed-loop manner, bridging the gap between real-world data and interactive evaluation.
 This shift allows for benchmarking autonomous driving algorithms under realistic conditions, overcoming the limitations of static datasets.